 Anne has lived in the Middle Section of the Northwest Branch watershed since 1970.
-She served as President of NNWB in 2008-10 and again in 2012-2013.
-She is not currently on the board.
+She served as President, Vice President, and Advocacy Chair of NNWB off and on from 2008 to the present.
 She enjoys hiking and advocating for clean water and clean energy.
 She has been participating in the Anacostia Riverkeeper water monitoring program.
 She looks forward to a new wave of residents interested in stewardship of this precious stream valley.
 Anne currently maintains the website and database and serves as Advocacy Chair.
-She now seeks election to the board.

 Michael is a relatively new inhabitant of the Northwest Branch watershed, having moved to the area from Missouri a few years ago.
 He is working on his Ph.D. in nineteenth-century American literature.
 His particular focus is on the way American literature of that time portrayed the natural world, including how it grappled with growing ecological awareness and what that awareness meant for humankind’s understanding of its own place in the world.
 He hopes to help the Neighbors of the Northwest Branch expand its clean-up efforts and increase its educational outreach to those living in the watershed.
 He is a current board member.

 James lives in the Middle Section of the Northwest Branch watershed.
 He has led cleanups on the Northwest Branch since 2007, at both Burnt Mills and in W. Hyattsville, bringing the power of Boy Scouts to bear on the problem of trash and introducing them to the importance of keeping our waterways clean.
 He was elected to the NNWB Board in 2009 and served several years as president.
 James brings experience and outreach ideas from his work at Amnesty International and would like to see NNWB greatly expand its outreach efforts.
 James currently serves as Vice President.